Find Us Faster!

 If you want to step up from our jumble solver think in more than one dimension, check out our boggle word solver.
 We have three versions - varying by the size of the word grid which you are searching.
 These are fed into our anagram engine to look for possible words.
 When you think about it, boggle is just a multi-dimensional jumble word puzzle.
 Same dictionary, different layout.

-We actually do timed research on the human ability to solve word puzzles.
-Many of the best word solvers have worked out human versions of computer algorithms for searching a large set of possibilities (dictionary x board) for fitting a word into an established puzzle space.
+We actually do timed research on the human ability to solve scrambled word puzzles.
+Many of the best word solvers have worked out human versions of computer algorithms for searching a large set of valid word possibilities (dictionary x board) for fitting a word into an established puzzle space.
+This applies to all kinds of puzzles based on scrambled letters, ranging from the daily jumble to multi-dimensional scrabble games.

 We've actually done studies to "calibrate" the degree of difficulty in a puzzle game.
 This comes from showing jumbled word or cipher puzzles to people and watching how often they are solved.
+Along with testing changes in the word list (scrabble dictionary).
 You can give the audience hints (a piece of the pattern or a clue) that help them get started with solving the puzzle.
+Remember, if you make the jumbled letters too hard they'll start using a solver tool (a word finder tool).

 Other Word Solver Tools